onestardao/WFGY/TensionUniverse/BlackHole/Q089_predictive_coding_implementation.md

 DeltaS_energy(m) >= 0
 ```

-as a scalar measuring deviation between the observed `A_energy` vs performance profile and these tradeoff curves.
+as a scalar measuring deviation between the observed `A_energy` versus performance profile and these tradeoff curves.

-These mismatch measures are constructed so they:
+These mismatch measures are constructed so that they:

 * depend only on the observable fields,
 * use finite libraries fixed prior to evaluation,